-A Building Committee has been appointed to receive funds and further the project of the annex.
-It is their conviction that the Bible Training School offers a safe, sound, and wise investment.
-It is free from indebtedness; it is economical in its operation; and its worth is attested by many who have gone from its halls to successful ministries.
-The Committee invites you to inspect the institution and welcomes correspondence with interested Christian people.
-Monies to the Building Fund are payable to Mr. Reuben Roth, First National Bank, Fort Wayne, or to Rev. P. L. Eicher, Bible Training School, Fort Wayne, Indiana.
+The new building will front on one of Fort Wayne's most beautiful and important thoroughfares, Rudisill Boulevard.
+It is designed to relieve the congestion in the main building; furnish a separate dormitory for either men or women; and provide class and practice rooms.
+A Building Committee has been appointed to receive funds and further the project.
+It is their conviction that the Bible Training School offers a safe, sound, and productive investment.
+The Committee invites interested Christian people to inspect the institution first-hand, or it will gladly furnish further information through correspondence.
+Monies for the Building Fund are payable to Mr. Reuben Roth, First National Bank, Fort Wayne, Indiana; or to the Treasurer of the Bible Training School.